 Private Defence under the law of Torts

-Meaning of General Defences under Tort
+Meaning of General Defence under Tort

 Volenti non-fit Injuria

-Volenti non-fit injuria is a Latin phrase that means "to a willing person, injury is not done."
+Volenti non fit injuria is a Latin phrase that means "to a willing person, injury is not done."
 This is frequently referred to as the consent defence.
 A person does not have a legal claim for damages when they provide their agreement to suffer an injury at the hands of the wrongdoer.
 Put another way, if a tort is committed and damages are sought, the party committing the tort will not be held liable if they can demonstrate to the judge that the plaintiff agreed to the harm or risk of harm.

 Fault of the Plaintiff